P4TTT0/GAME_ROOM_ANGULAR/README.md

 ¡Hello! ✨

-This is my web project that i have done with Angular and Typescript, you can take a look here: https://labo-project-iv.web.app/home
+This is my web project that I have done with Angular and Typescript, you can take a look here: https://labo-project-iv.web.app/home

 The idea it was to make a game room with some games, chat room and a leaderboard to see the points of the other players.